Quietek/Tracy_CSCI2270_FinalProject/README.md

 <h1>Contributors:</h1>

-    No one, make a comment and see your name here! (maybe, I make no promises)
+    <p>No one, make a comment and see your name here! (maybe, I make no promises)</p>

 <h1>Open	issues/bugs:</h1>
-    Hopefully none.
+   <p> Hopefully none.
 Find a bug?
-Help us squash it and become a contributor/hero/best-person-ever in less time then the eventual heat death of the universe.
+Help us squash it and become a contributor/hero/best-person-ever in less time then the eventual heat death of the universe.</p>